GRV96/ghae/README.md

 ## ENGLISH

-This library detects failed requests to the GitHub API and signals them by raising an exception.
+This library detects the responses to erroneous requests to the GitHub API.
+An exception signals these errors.

 ### Content

-Exception `GitHubApiError` indicates that a request to the GitHub API has failed.
+Exception `GitHubApiError` can be raised when a response from the GitHub API indicates that the request was erroneous.
 Its properties are the following.

 * `message`: the error message.
 * `doc_url`: the URL to the error's documentation.